Murder of Asunta Basterra: Cultural impact and media depiction

 In the fifth episode of the series, two opposing versions of Asunta's death are shown.
 Civil Guard Ríos states that Rosario Porto acted alone and then Alfonso Basterra decided to support her and pretend with her that someone had kidnapped her daughter; on the other hand, the version given by judge Malvar is that they both did it because the girl knew a secret that could destroy them.
 In chapter three, around minute 18', the prosecutor tells the examining magistrate that the evidence is not solid enough to order the father's pre-trial detention.
 When in chapter six, minute 6', the civil guard investigators reveal photographic evidence which strongly suggests that the witness who saw Alfonso with Asunta in the street could not really have seen them, the examining magistrate dismisses their research, stating that the recordings merely show a time difference which may be interpreted in a variety of ways.
 He is also confident that the defence lawyers will never find that photo.
+Judge Vázquez Taín stated on RTVE that the series portrays him as a "criminal" and that it has been "a kind of personal revenge".